sthetix/Warmboot-Extractor/README.md

   <img src="images/preview.png" alt="Warmboot Extractor Preview" width="65%">
 </p>

-A Nintendo Switch payload tool to extract warmboot firmware from Package1 and cache it to SD card.
+A Nintendo Switch payload tool to extract warmboot firmware from Package1 and save it to SD card.

 **Mariko Consoles Only**: This tool is exclusively for Mariko (V2, Lite, OLED) consoles.
 Erista consoles use an embedded warmboot binary and do not require extraction.

 ## Overview

 This tool extracts the warmboot firmware from your Mariko Switch's Package1 (stored in BOOT0) and saves it to the SD card as cache files used by Atmosphère.
-Mariko consoles (Switch V2, Lite, and OLED) cache warmboot firmware separately for each fuse count.
+Mariko consoles (Switch V2, Lite, and OLED) require separate warmboot firmware files for each fuse count.

 ## When to Use This Tool